Excessive crying in infantsInfants - excessive crying; Well child - excessive crying

 What to Expect at Your Office Visit

-The doctor or nurse will examine your baby and ask questions about the child's medical history and symptoms.
+The provider will examine your baby and ask about the child's medical history and symptoms.
 Questions may include:

 - Is the child teething?

 - Is the child bored, lonely, hungry, thirsty?